realm/SwiftLint/README.md

 ### Xcode Package Dependency

-Use the following link to add SwiftLint as a Package Dependnecy to an Xcode
+Use the following link to add SwiftLint as a Package Dependency to an Xcode
 project:

 ```